Mass Appeal (song): Music video

 The music video was released in March 1994, shortly after Hard to Earn was released.
 The first verse featured Guru rapping inside an old apartment complex.
 The second verse featured Guru rapping inside a moving car, and the third verse featured Guru rapping on a beach.
-DJ Premier mentioned the video was filmed on a very cold night in Far Rockaway.
+DJ Premier mentioned that the video was filmed on a very cold night in Far Rockaway.